PaLeroy/phd_defense/talk.md

 # Today
 <br><br>

+- Introduction to reinforcement learning.

-- Reinforcement learning and multi-agent reinforcement learning.
+- Multi-agent reinforcement learning.
-<br><br>

-- What happens when multiple agents learn together?
-<br><br>

-- How to train a team of agents to cooperate with RL?
-<br><br>
+- Contributions of the thesis:
+    - Learning to cooperate,

-- How to train a team to compete against another one?
+    - Learning to cooperate in a competitive environment.

+???

+Today, I will try to explain what is reinforcement learning.

+In the first part, we will start with the classical setting where a single agent learns with reinforcement learning.

+Then, we will discuss what changes when several agents learn.

+In the second part of the presentation, we will dive more technically in the contributions of the thesis and what is to learn to cooperate and how to cooperate in a competitive environment.

 ---

 class: section